EnergyModelsX/EnergyModelsCO2.jl/docs/src/nodes/storage.md

 The overall structure is outlined on *[Constraint functions](@extref EnergyModelsBase man-con-stor_level)*.
 The level constraints are called through the function `constraints_level` which then calls additional functions depending on the chosen time structure (whether it includes representative periods and/or operational scenarios) and the chosen *[storage behaviour](@extref EnergyModelsBase lib-pub-nodes-stor_behav)*.

-The CO₂ storage node utilizes the majority of the concepts from `EnergyModelsBase` but requires adjustment for both constraining the variable ``\texttt{stor\_level\_Δ\_sp}`` and specify how the storage node has to behave in the first operational period (of the first representative period) of a strategic period.
+The CO₂ storage node utilizes the majority of the concepts from `EnergyModelsBase` but requires adjustments for both constraining the variable ``\texttt{stor\_level\_Δ\_sp}`` and specifying how the storage node has to behave in the first operational period (of the first representative period) of a strategic period.
 This is achieved through dispatching on the functions `constraints_level_aux` and `previous_level`.

 The constraints introduced in `constraints_level_aux` are given by